jdcla/TIS_transformer_outdated/README.md

 ## Re-annotation of the human proteome <a name="human"></a>

-Using this method, the proteome of the complete human genome has been re-annotated by applying a cross-validation scheme.
-Annotations are performed on chromosomes not used to train the model. ([Biobix](), [Google drive]())
+Using this method, the proteome of the complete human genome has been re-annotated by training multiple models.
+Annotations are performed on chromosomes excluded from the training process.
+Predictions are featured in `outputs/homo_sapiens_proteome.csv.gz`.
+For each chromosome, the top `3*k` predictions are given, where `k` denotes the number of translation initiation sites featured by the Ensembl annotations.
+More information about the column data is given in `outputs/README.md`.

 ## User guide <a name="userguide"></a>